Accelerated Parallel Tempering via Neural Transports: Accelerated Parallel Tempering

-We then obtain a consistent estimator $\Delta \hat{F}_T=\frac{1}{2}(\Delta\fwd{F}_T+\Delta\bwd{F}_T)$ for $\Delta F$ by averaging the forward and backward estimators.
-When we consider the classical PT with $K=0$, these estimators degrade back to free energy perturbation (FEP) \citep{zwanzig1954high}; when the path is deterministic (e.g., implemented through normalising flow), these estimators recover the target FEP \citep{jarzynski2002targeted}; and when the path is stochastic, the estimators can be viewed as a form of Jarzynski equality \citep{jarzynski1997nonequilibrium} or escorted Jarzynski equality \citep{vaikuntanathan2008escorted}.
-Additionally, following \citet[][Proposition 3.2]{he2025feat}, we can also apply Bennett acceptance ratio using the work for the paths \citep{BENNETT1976245,shirts2003equilibrium,PhysRevE.80.031111,minh2009optimal,vaikuntanathan2011escorted} to achieve reduced variance without additional functional calls.
+We then obtain a consistent estimator $ \hat{Z}_T=(\fwd{Z}_T\bwd{Z}_T)^{1/2}$ for $Z$ by taking the geometric mean of the forward and backward estimators.
+Proposition \ref{prop:estimators} provides the formal statement of these results; for the proof, see Appendix \ref{proof:estimators}. \begin{proposition} The estimators $\hat{\pi}^n_T[f]$ and $\hat{Z}_T$ a.s. converge to $\pi^{n}[f]$ and $Z$ respectively as $T\to\infty$.
+Moreover, if $\sP^{n-1}_K=\sQ^{n}_K$ for all $n$, then $\hat{Z}_{T}\stackrel{a.s.}{=}Z$. \end{proposition} When we consider the classical PT with $K=0$, these estimators degrade back to free energy perturbation (FEP) \citep{zwanzig1954high}; when the path is deterministic (e.g., implemented through normalising flow), these estimators recover the target FEP \citep{jarzynski2002targeted}; and when the path is stochastic, the estimators can be viewed as a form of Jarzynski equality \citep{jarzynski1997nonequilibrium} or escorted Jarzynski equality \citep{vaikuntanathan2008escorted}.
+Additionally, following \citet[][Proposition 3.2]{he2025feat}, we can also apply the Bennett acceptance ratio using the weight for the paths \citep{BENNETT1976245,shirts2003equilibrium,PhysRevE.80.031111,minh2009optimal,vaikuntanathan2011escorted} to achieve reduced variance without additional functional calls.